 The Board is taking this action today for two reasons.
 First, OCTO's work on the NCAP has proceeded to a point where a study has been sufficiently scoped to be carried out.
 Second, there is potential interdependency between the outcomes of the name collision studies on the next round of New gTLDs, particularly in gaining more information on the ability to delegate strings that overlap in the public and private namespaces.

-The GNSO Council also notes that ICANN Org has yet to identify a vendor/supplier to conduct NCAP Study 1, which could have an impact on the timing of the work of the Subsequent Procedures PDP WG if dependencies exist.
+The GNSO Council also notes that ICANN Org has yet to announce the selection of a vendor/supplier to conduct NCAP Study 1, which could have an impact on the timing of the work of the Subsequent Procedures PDP WG if dependencies exist.

-In light of the above, and the fact the New gTLD Subsequent Procedures Working Group is currently and actively addressing the subject of Name Collisions, the GNSO Council formally requests the ICANN Board’s further views on: (1) the subject of any dependencies between the NCAP and the New gTLD Subsequent Procedures policy work; and/or (2) whether such dependencies should be addressed at the policy implementation or the next round New gTLD Program launch phase.
+In light of the above, and the fact the New gTLD Subsequent Procedures Working Group is currently and actively addressing the subject of Name Collisions, the GNSO Council formally requests the ICANN Board’s further views on: (1) the subject of dependencies between the NCAP and the New gTLD Subsequent Procedures policy work (if any); and (2) by when must those dependencies be addressed?
+The GNSO Council notes that there are a number of milestones to complete prior to the delegation of additional new gTLDs.
+Major milestones include:

-The GNSO Council looks forward to receiving from the ICANN Board specific guidance on how any perceived dependencies may impact ongoing policy development and/or future implementation work.
+Completion of the Policy Development Process and approval by the Board;

+Policy implementation including the development of the next Application Guidebook and approval by the Board;

+Notice of the commencement of the next round of new gTLDs, including outreach and communication to the global Internet Community;

+The Opening of the actual application window where applications for new gTLDs will be accepted; and

+The delegation of new gTLDs into the root.

+Although there are a large number of steps that would occur in between each of these milestones, the GNSO Council would like to understand the Board’s understanding as to which of these milestones, if any, are dependent on the completion of the NCAP work.

 Sincerely,